fenglinchang996/dotfiles/README.md

 Symbolic links, or symlinks, are a type of file that points to another file or directory by its path.
 It contains the path to the target file or directory, not the actual contents of the target.

+A symbolic link appears almost identical to the file it references.
+For instance, writing data to the symbolic link actually writes it to the target file.
+However, if you delete the symbolic link, only the link is removed, while the file remains intact.
+Conversely, if the original file is deleted before the link, the symbolic link will still exist but will point to nothing; it's then referred to as a "broken link."
+In many implementations, the `ls` command will display broken links in a distinct color, such as red, to alert the user to their status.

 ### Creating symbolic links

 In Unix-like systems, you can create symbolic links by using the `ln` command with the `-s` option.